marcelovbcfilho/unity-studies/README.md

 # Unity studies
-A collection of little and dumy projects just form studing Unity game development.
+A collection of little and dumy projects just for studing Unity game development.